google/swift-jupyter/README.md

   and then build a toolchain using
   - `SWIFT_PACKAGE=tensorflow_linux,no_test ./swift/utils/build-toolchain local.swift` or
   - `SWIFT_PACKAGE=tensorflow_osx,no_test ./swift/utils/build-toolchain local.swift`.
-* Use an XCode Swift toolchain.
+* Use an Xcode Swift toolchain.

 Register the kernel with jupyter.
 The command depends on which toolchain you got:
 ```
 # If you downloaded a prebuilt toolchain:
-python2 register.py --sys-prefix --swift-toolchain <path to extracted swift toolchain directory>
+python register.py --sys-prefix --swift-toolchain <path to extracted swift toolchain directory>

 # If you built a toolchain from sources:
-python2 register.py --sys-prefix --swift-toolchain <path to "swift-nightly-install" directory>
+python register.py --sys-prefix --swift-toolchain <path to "swift-nightly-install" directory>

-# If you are using an XCode toolchain:
+# If you are using an Xcode provided toolchain:
-python2 register.py --sys-prefix --xcode-path <path to XCode Swift toolchain>
+python register.py --sys-prefix --xcode-path <path to the Xcode app bundle>
 ```

 Optionally add `--sourcekitten <path to sourcekitten binary>` to the command if you installed